 The food is delicious, the wine is plentiful, and the people are kind and welcoming.
 Plus, a number of magical small towns, such as Sintra and Cascais, are perfect for day trips and only a short train ride away.
 Best of all, if you don’t feel like doing a thing, simply stroll the city’s romantic streets.

-Here’s your honeymoon travel guide for Lisbon, Portugal.
+Here’s your travel guide for what to do on your honeymoon in Lisbon, Portugal.

 See the Landmarks

-Perhaps the top historical site to see is São Jorge Castle.
+Perhaps the top historical place to see is São Jorge Castle.
 Located atop one of the high hills of Lisbon, the Moorish castle provides beautiful views of the city below.
 Explore the towers, learn the history in the museum exhibit, and keep an eye out for the wild peacocks that wander the property.
+While some of the other city landmarks can be enjoyed from the outside and don’t take much time to visit, you should really make the time to enter the castle and explore its grounds.

 Enjoy the Art

 For an afternoon of art, head to Berardo Collection Museum, which is part of the Centro Cultural de Belém.
-While the museum is located outside the city center in the district of Belém (home to the famous Pastéis de Belém), it is worth the trip.
+While the museum is located outside the city center in the district of Belém (home to the famous Pastéis de Belém and Belém Tower), it is worth the trip.

 This wonderful contemporary art museum includes works from Pablo Picasso, Salvador Dalí, Andy Warhol, and James Turrell, among many others.
 The collection takes you on a chronological journey of modern art, guiding you through each era while showcasing some wonderful pieces.
 Whether or not you are usually a fan of modern art, this museum is wonderful to experience.